Jass91/Jvalidator/README.md

 # A Simple Javascript Plugin To Validate HTML Form

-We just need to add 'data-validate' attribute to our <form> tag.
+We just need to add 'data-validate' attribute to our 'form' tag.

 We can use configuration, just like:
 ```javascript